open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

   configured with the [Drop Aggregation](#drop-aggregation).

-Note: If a user makes no configuration changes, `Enabled` returns `true` since by default, `MeterConfig.disabled=false` and instruments use the default aggregation when no matching views match the instrument.
+Note: If a user makes no configuration changes, `Enabled` returns `true` since by default `MeterConfig.disabled=false` and instruments use the default aggregation when no matching views match the instrument.

 It is not necessary for implementations to ensure that changes